NeverStopGaming/autoupdate-server/README.md

 # Autoupdate Server
-Autoupdater server for plugins form NeverStopGaming
+Autoupdater server for plugins from NeverStopGaming

 ### Install